For RCMP information on the various levels of police checks and other related information, please visit http://www.rcmp-grc.gc.ca/cr-cj/index-eng.htm.

 If an agency/employer has any questions about the validity of the document, they can contact us.
 Although we will not discuss the content of a person's police check due to privacy reasons, we will confirm the number of pages originally released, and advise whether or not a document may have been altered.

-I don't live in LaSalle, or I reside outside of Canada.
-How can I get a police check?
+I don't live in Port Hope, or I reside outside of Canada.
+How can I get a screening check?

-The LaSalle Police Service completes record checks only for residents of LaSalle.
+The Port Hope Police Service provides screening checks only for residents of the city.
 Note that Vulnerable Sector Checks can only be done for Canadian residents residing and employed in Canada.
-As per RCMP policy, police services cannot conduct Vulnerable Sector Checks for citizens living and/or working outside Canada, even if the employer is a Canadian firm.
+As per RCMP directives, police services cannot conduct Vulnerable Sector screening for citizens living and and working outside Canada, even if the employer is a Canadian firm.

 If you reside outside Canada, you can obtain a certified criminal records check by submitting fingerprints directly to the RMCP.
 Note that this only contains information relevant to criminal convictions, if any.
 It does not include police contact information, nor a search of the pardoned database.
 More information is available on the RCMP website at: